NikitaZelenskis/k8s-scaling-watcher/dev/PROJECT_STRUCTURE.md

 Controller is made from standard go image.
 Then application is build and run.
 Controller application is a webserver used to communicate between executor containers and to keep track which executor container uses which vpn configuration.
 `controller/app` has all files for creating container image.
 `controller/app/httphandler` creates and handles all connections from other containers using websocket.
+Also stores all settings from `settings.json` and `vpn-settings.json`
-`controller/app/confighandler` stores all settings for project and keeps track which executor container uses which vpn configuration.
+`controller/app/confighandler` keeps track which executor container uses which vpn configuration.
 #### **`settings.json`** stores all initial settings for controller and executor.